Home > Tours > Europe Tours > Italy & Sicily Tours > Southern Italy Tours > Italy Coast to Coast by E-bike: Puglia to Amalfi Coast

 We start in the historic coastal city of Monopoli.
 Depending on when the group arrives, we might have time for a relaxing stroll through the town's narrow alleys and along the Adriatic shore.
 We strongly recommend arriving a day or two early to visit some of the other regional highlights, including the Unesco-listed town of Alberobello, home to trulli (traditional stone huts with conical roofs), or Ostuni, known as the White City for its whitewashed old town.
 Speak to your sales representative to book pre-tour accommodation.

 Today we start cycling from the coast and go inland, heading for Matera, one of the most fascinating cities in southern Italy.
 A warm-up climb brings us onto a large rolling plateau, where we pedal through fennel fields and ancient olive groves.
 We pass several Apulian villages, where we stop to regroup, take a coffee or rest.
 As we cross into the Basilicata region for the last part of the route, we cycle through open fields and partly along the the Appian Way, an ancient Roman road that was strategically vital to the empire.
+We should reach the UNESCO-listed town of Matera in the afternoon with time for a relaxing stroll in the Sassi district, home to ancient cave dwellings, and for an aperitivo in one of the beautiful squares (B).

 Today will be our longest ride but the destination will be more than worth the effort.
 We start with an easy downhill through fields towards the Lake of St Giuliano.
 We then follow an old road along a ridge, encountering several historic villages, including the old Byzantine capital of Tricarico, before arriving in sight of the Lucan Dolomites, known as the Dolomites of the South.